rigomate/atollic-vnc/README.md

 (This command will actually kill all docker containers)

 After the container was started you can connect to it with a vnc client via localhost:5901, the default password is vncpassword
-The atollic Truestudio is found on path: /opt/Atollic_TrueSTUDIO_for_STM32_x86_64_9.1.0/ide/TrueSTUDIO
+The Atollic Truestudio has a shortcut on the desktop

-Just execute the file: TrueSTUDIO
+Just execute the file: Atollic-Truestudio